Not sure what a wrongful death lawsuit is, or how to file one? We’re about to cover:

 - Not following proper patient safety

-- If a nurse, technician, or other staff member directly employed by the hospital negligently causes a death
+If a nurse, surgeon, or other hospital staff member negligently causes a death.
+For example:

 - Drug administration or prescription errors

 - Labor and delivery errors